eth-lang/eth-lang/README.md

 ## intro

+_WARNING!
+This is highly experimental tech, use at your own risk and peril ;)_

 `eth` is a simple lisp that aims to give you the full power of the javascript language and ecosystem but within the lisp syntax you've come to love.
 Most things you can write in javascript you can directly translate to `eth`.